Tuesday, March 3, 2026

 More and more Austrians are having doubts about a sufficiently high state pension: this is the mood of the new “Pension Study 2026”, conducted by IMAS International for Erste Bank/Sparkassen and Wiener Städtische.
 The topics of housing in old age, care and support are highly relevant – even if care itself is surprisingly low on the list of priorities.
 1,000 people in Austria aged between 16 and 65 were surveyed.

-Why we find this study so important:
+Why this study is so important

 Header SBC English